SolarFactories/terraform-provider-dependencytrack/README.md

 	1. Create a `ProjectProperty` on `Project_Data_Test` with `Group2`, `Name2`, `2`, `INTEGER`, `Description2`

 ## Contributing
-Contributions are welcome, either as PR, or raising an issue to request functionality.
+Contributions are welcome, either as a PR, or raising an issue to request functionality.

 When contributing to resources, or data sources:
 1. Implementation, with appropriate input validation.